NicholasTavares/NicholasTavares/README.md

 ## Hello!
-My name is Nicholas Balby Tavares.
+My name is Nicholas Tavares.
 Welcome to my profile.

 - 💻 Software Developer and Cloud Engineer
 - 🌱 Currently working with Node, Python and Google Cloud Platform